Sharsora/Terraform-project/Project-1/Documentation.md

   Store state files on remote location
 - create an s3 bucket to save the state file on a remote location
 - create bucket name learning-terraform
-- Also enable Bucket versioning
+- Also enable Bucket versioning to allow for state recovery in the case of accidental deletions and human error.

+- state-locking so that we can keep tfstate file consistent while working on a collaborative project